descostesn/learningTidyverse/README.md

 # Learning Tidyverse

-These are personal notes from my learning tidyverse.
+These are personal notes from learning tidyverse.
 I will try to compare tidyverse commands with regular base R style.

 # Introduction